Stije/SevereMalariaAnalysis/LegacyAnalysis.md

 # Predictive value of anaemia on death adjusting for confounders

+This section now looks at the estimated causal effect of anaemia on outcome, if we assume that the posited DAG is correct.
+We fit both linear and non-linear models to estimate this effect.

 Before fitting the more complex GAM models we explore the standard glm (logistic regression) models.